The Ultimate Guide To Menopause

 Here's why you need the right lifestyle during menopause

-- The right lifestyle includes avoiding the worst hormone-disrupting chemicals.
+- The right lifestyle includes avoiding the worst possibly hormone-disrupting chemicals.
 If you're adding hormone disruptors and xenoestrogens to your body daily, your body just can't keep up with detoxing estrogen and balancing your hormones - not with all the building blocks in the world.
 In Chinese medicine this relates to damp, phlegm, and toxins!

 Here's what the right menopause lifestyle includes